All the information you need to know on stapled booklets, also known as saddle-stitched. Complete with a healthy dose of

-The other three edges are then back-trimmed for a neat finish.
-To create a booklet with A4 pages, the open/flat size of the sheets will be A3.
+To create a booklet with A4 pages, the open (or “flat”) size of the sheets will be A3.

 Each sheet of paper has a front and a back, so two sides.

 Fold the sheet in half.
 Unless you have messed up royally, you should now have a piece of paper folded in half.
 What does this mean?
 You now have four pages!

 But what if you need eight pages?
 Take a second sheet of paper, fold it in half, slide it inside the other folded sheet, and staple those suckers together right on the fold.